vechain/thor/local/README.md

 make node2
 ```

-Optionally, start only node 2, and you can debug node1 by adding these args to the start command:
+Optionally, start only node 2, and you can debug node1:

 1. Click `Modify Run Configuration`